SimonTeixidor/flac2opus/README.md

 Options:
     -h          Print this help page
     -b <kbit/s> Set which bitrate to encode to
-    -j <jobs>   Run up to <jobs> encoder processes in parallel.
+    -f          Rename cover images to folder.{png,jpg} (these are recognized as album art on Android) -j <jobs>   Run up to <jobs> encoder processes in parallel.
 ```